Anne Gainsford

-Anne Gainsford, Lady Zouche (died c.1590) was a close friend and lady-in-waiting to Queen consort Anne Boleyn.
+Anne Gainsford, Lady Zouche (died before 16 July 1548) was a close friend and lady-in-waiting to Queen consort Anne Boleyn.

 She was in the household of Anne Boleyn, as early as 1528 before the latter became the second wife of Henry VIII of England five years later.
 She served Anne Boleyn before and after her own marriage to Sir George Zouche of Codnor.
 According to one source, It was Anne to whom Anne Boleyn lent her proscribed copy of William Tyndale's The Obedience of a Christian Man.
 After it was stolen in jest by her bethrothed, George Zouche, it fell into the hands of Cardinal Thomas Wolsey.
 After its return, Anne Boleyn persuaded the King to read the book.

 Following Anne Boleyn's marriage to the King in 1533, Anne remained in her service as her lady-in-waiting.

-George Wyatt, the first biographer of Anne Boleyn, compiled his book on the Queen largely based on information provided by the reminiscences of Anne Gainsford.
+It has been widely believed that George Wyatt, the first biographer of Anne Boleyn, was provided information about Queen Anne from Anne Gainsford.
+However, being that Anne died years before the writer was born this can hardly be true.